svix/svix-cli/README.md

 # or pipe in some json
 echo '{ "name": "demo" }' | svix application create
 # or use the convinence cli flags
-svix application create --name demo
+svix application create --data-name demo

 # List Applications
 svix application list --limit 2 --iterator some_iterator